saleor/saleor-docs/docs/dashboard/apps.md

 ### Events

 :::note
-Asynchronous and synchronous webhook events are available in Saleor 3.1 (alpha stage).
+Asynchronous and synchronous webhook events are available in Saleor 3.1.
 :::

 In the *Events* card, you can assign singular events that you want to be triggered by the webhook.